codemonger-io/cdk-rest-api-with-spec/api-docs/markdown/cdk-rest-api-with-spec.modeloptionswithspec.md

 ## ModelOptionsWithSpec interface

-> This API is provided as a preview for developers and may change based on feedback that we receive.
+> This API is provided as a beta preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

 [aws\_apigateway.ModelOptions](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_apigateway.ModelOptions.html) augmented with the properties necessary to build the OpenAPI definition.

-<b>Signature:</b>
+**Signature:**

 ```typescript
 export interface ModelOptionsWithSpec extends apigateway.ModelOptions
 ```
-<b>Extends:</b> apigateway.ModelOptions
+**Extends:** apigateway.ModelOptions

 ## Remarks